How do you define business transformation success? Does it mean your project was on-time and on-budget, or does it mean more than that?

 Relevant information to communicate might include details about upcoming milestones or findings from previous milestones.
 For example, what business benefits did the company realize from the first phase of the project?

-Continuous communication about project goals also is essential for maintaining employee engagement.
+Continuous change management communication about project goals also is essential for maintaining employee engagement.
 As project challenges arise, buy-in naturally fluctuates, so it’s important to repeat key messaging to convey why the gain is worth the temporary pain.

 How do Employees Perceive Change?